 JSP taglib directive

-JSP taglib directive is used to define a tag library with prefix that we can use in JSP, we will look into more details in JSP Custom Tags tutorial.
+JSP taglib directive is used to define a tag library with the prefix that we can use in JSP, we will look into more details in the JSP Custom Tags tutorial.

-We can define JSP tag libraries in like below;
+We can define JSP tag libraries is like below;

 <%@ taglib uri="/WEB-INF/c.tld" prefix="c"%>